 Pick: The Blind Pig, 3325 Center Point Road NE, Cedar Rapids

 The Blind Pig is probably the best place to relax and watch your picks in Cedar Rapids.
 Aside from its fantastic name, you can find multiple TVs, a wealth of drink options and excellent food selections.

 Despite its status as the second-largest city in Iowa, Cedar Rapids is in a bit of a dead zone for casino properties and retail sportsbooks.
 If you want to place a bet in person, you can drive about 40 minutes south to Riverside Casino & Golf Resort or about an hour northwest to the Isle Casino & Hotel in Waterloo.
-Riverside offers betting a Elite Sportsbook, while the Isle has a deal with William Hill.
+Riverside offers betting a Elite Sportsbook, while the Isle has a deal with Caesars.

 Pick: Public House, 5150-5198 Northwest Blvd., Davenport

 For the right combination of drinks, televisions, and atmosphere, you cannot do better in the Quad Cities than Public House Davenport.
 The UK-inspired pub has great beverage selections, plenty of things to play and do and beers served in Mason jars.